 From his first Land art project, the dimensions of Heizer’s work have continued to increase.
 Of his interest in size the artist notes, “It is interesting to build a sculpture that attempts to create an atmosphere of awe.
 Awe is a state of mind equivalent to religious experience, I think if people feel commitment they feel something has been transcended.”

-A guided walkthrough of Michael Heizer’s North, East, South, West is given at 10:30 am until 11 am, before the museum opens, and at 3 pm until 3:30 pm on the days of operation.
-To reserve for adults (18+), call 845 440 0100 x42 or e-mail firstname.lastname@example.org, provide your last name, the number of attendees (max: 10 guests), and the day of your visit.
+A guided walkthrough of Michael Heizer’s North, East, South, West is given at 10:30 am until 11 am, before the museum opens on the days of operation.
+To reserve for adults (18+), please e-mail firstname.lastname@example.org, provide your last name, the number of attendees (max: 10 guests), and the day of your visit.
 No confirmation is necessary.

 Michael Heizer was born in Berkeley, California, in 1944.
 He lives and works in Hiko, Nevada.